Vietnam under Chinese rule: Nanyue

+Gold seal excavated from the tomb of Zhao Mo, second King of Nanyue.
+The seal's characters, shown in detail on the right, read 文帝行壐 ("Imperial Seal of Emperor Wen"), which demonstrates the first Nanyue rulers' Emperor status within Nanyue itself.

 The polity created by Thục Phán was conquered by a Qin dynasty general named Zhao Tuo.
 After the Qin disintegrated in 207 BC, Zhao established a polity called Nanyue (Southern Yue) encompassing southeastern China as well as the Red River Plain.
 This is confirmed by the Book of Han as well as archaeological evidence.
 The tomb of Zhao Tuo's grandson, Zhao Mo, contains iconography reminiscent to the Đông Sơn culture.
 Nanyue's capital was situated at Panyu in modern Guangzhou.
 The Red River Plain was named Jiaozhi (V. Giao Chỉ) Commandery by Zhao Tuo.

 In 183 BC, Zhao Tuo proclaimed himself "martial emperor of Nanyue" but relinquished the title soon after in 180 BC when he submitted to the Emperor Wen of Han.
-However despite his symbolic submission, Zhao also made sure that the Han understood that Nanyue possessed substantial military might by claiming that he "secured a land of a hundred cities, from east to west, south to north numbering ten million li; my armies18 number over a million".
+However despite his symbolic submission, Zhao also made sure that the Han understood that Nanyue possessed substantial military might by claiming that he "secured a land of a hundred cities, from east to west, south to north numbering ten million li; my armies number over a million".
 As a result, Nanyue was not destroyed until 111 BC when it was conquered by the Han general Lu Bode.
 During Nanyue's reign, Jiaozhi was likely left relatively undisturbed in its governance, and handled its affairs according to its own political traditions.